-Szimpla Kert: You can finish your day at Szimpla Kert, one of the most famous ruin bar in the city.
+Szimpla Kert: You can finish your day at Szimpla Kert, one of the most famous ruin bar in Budapest.
+The ruin bars are located in the Old Jewish Quarter of Budapest and they have been around since 2001.
+The building looks that looks like it is going to fall apart and is full crazy and various decorations.
+Normally, all the ruin bars in Budapest are hosted in a old abandoned building from World War II.
+Szimpla Kert is the perfect place to go and grab a drink or two in the evening.
 It is pretty close to the Dohany Synagogue.
-The building looks that looks like it is going to fall apart and is full crazy and various decorations.
-It is perfect to go and grab a drink or two in the evening.

 Holocaust Memorial Center: The Holocaust Memorial is a little bit further away from the Jewish District but it is a good place to learn more about the Shoah and the atrocities that the Jewish people suffered during World War II.

 New York Cafe: Inside the Boscolo Hotel is one of the most beautiful and expensive coffee shops we have ever been.
 The food is not great, so go for a cup of coffee and be part of the experience.
 If you hate lines as much as we do, make a reservation ahead of time, otherwise you will face a long very long line.